Manu10744/Manu10744/README.md

 ## Hi there! 👋 Welcome on my GitHub Page!

-I'm Manu - a CS student located in the metropolitan area of Munich, Germany.
+I'm Manu - a Software Developer located in the metropolitan area of Munich, Germany.

 ### Some facts about me 🎯